jerryendrina/Covid-19-API-Vignette/README.md

 To be able to use the packages mentioned above, we need to load them using the `library()` function.

-# API Interaction Functions
+# II.
+API Interaction Functions

 In order to make our computer communicate with the Covid-19 API, we need to create different functions that will generate the data set or information that we want.

-## 1. `countyList()` - This function is important because this will generate a list of countries that have information about Covid-19.
+## 1. `countyList()`

+This function is important because this will generate a list of countries that have information about Covid-19.
 This will also generate a corresponding country slug name which will be used in the succeeding functions.
 No argument is needed to run this function.

 ``` r
 #create countryList function